Kapa Kapa Trail: March started

 Though poorly equipped and unprepared for the task, engineers and soldiers had managed to build a road from Port Moresby along the coast to Kapa Kapa (Gabagaba).
 From Kapa Kapa, the engineers carved out a road first to Kalikodobu, nicknamed "Kalamazoo" by the GIs who had a hard time pronouncing the local name.
 At Kalamazoo, Major Baetcke was in charge of completing a forward supply base at Arapara, inland another 30 mi by trail.
 The 32nd Division established a Command Post at Kalamazoo in early October.

 After Kalikodobu the road was much rougher, reaching a total of 14 mi inland to Nepeana.
 Parts of it were unfinished, although four-wheel drive Bantam Jeeps could complete the route.
 Parts were so steep and rough that natives were recruited to carry supplies inland.
 Most of the 2nd Battalion, 126th Infantry, was moved to Nepeana, and on 6 October 250 men from the Antitank and Cannon companies along with 100 porters left under the command of Captain Alfred Mendendorp.
 They were expected to march two miles per day.
-Their job was to establish locations for dropzones where the troops could be resupplied.
+Their job was to establish locations for drop zones where the troops could be resupplied.
 They discovered that Boice's description of the track as "feasible" was misleading.
 The trail was a slow, exhausting march through the thick jungles and up to the cold, dense forests on the shoulder of Ghost Mountain, known locally as Suwemalla' or more officially as 'Mt.
 Obree'.
 Mendendorp arrived at the mountain top village of Larum on 13 October and established an air supply point.
 He then left for Jaure 16 mi away, but taking another week to complete the trek.

 Beginning on 14 October, the remaining 900 troops of the 2nd Battalion, 126th Infantry, along with the 114th Engineer Battalion, 19th Portable Hospital, commanded by Capt Bernard Friedenthal M.D. and the 107th Quartermaster Company, commanded by Lt.
 Col. Henry A. Geerds, left Kalamazoo over several days on foot, assisted by several hundred native porters and guides.
 So rough was the journey ahead that they became the only Americans to trek over 9100 ft divide over the extremely rugged Owen Stanley Mountains on foot.